 It seems miraculous that these brain functions operate simultaneously and in such a fast-paced, coordinated way.
 But there are limits.
 Contrary, to what people think, the human brain is not wired to do two things at once.

 Multitasking Is Seductive

 Who doesn’t want to handle 2, 3 or even 4 tasks at once, making the best use of every minute in the day?
 Writing a report, answering a phone call and repeatedly checking and replying to emails in the midst of all the activity seems like a normal day.
-Not to mention the dozen or two other activities that need to be juggled.
+Not to mention the dozen or so other activities that need to be juggled.

 Create the Conditions for Great Focus in 5 Simple Steps

 The 5 steps that follow are common sense; the hard part is believing they can work in the modern world.
 Trust me, they can!

 1. Get Out Of Your Head and Into Your Body

 Water makes up to 80% of the brain and heart.
 Like any electrical system, your brain works on impulses, and water increases conduction.
 Drinking one pint of water before working increases reaction time by 14%.
 (Frontiers in Human Neuroscience, July 2013)

 Movement and the Brain